Fallout-Who-Vegas/Fallout-Who-Vegas-Complete-Edition/README.md

 No, the complete edition only includes Fallout Who Vegas and its addons.
 We do not redistribute other authors' work without permission.
 If you install an addon which has a dependency on another mod you will have to download and install it separately.

 * **Is the mod compatible with xNVSE?**
-Yes, but it is strongly recommend that if you are using xNVSE you download and install [Bungles compatibility addon](https://github.com/Bunglepaws/fwv-bungles) in addition to the complete edition, as this fixes some compatibility issues with xNVSE.
+Yes, but you must install the xNVSE patch when prompted during the install.
+This patch also requires [JIP LN NVSE Plugin](https://www.nexusmods.com/newvegas/mods/58277) which you will have to install separately.